pogo61/Dropbox-API-Hook/README.md

         * SOA Professional Services OpenAPI Extensions
 - Register the application by defining an 'App' in the [Dropbox Developers App Console] (https://www.dropbox.com/developers/apps).
 Creating an account if you have not already registered.
 Ensuring that you select 'Dropbox API App' as the type.
 - once the App is defined, double click on it to be taken the the App details page.
-- Define you re-direct URL "https://<ND HOST>:<HTTPS Port>/dropbox_hook/auth_success" in the OAuth 2 Redirect URIs field.
+- Define you re-direct URL "https://'ND HOST':'HTTPS Port'/dropbox_hook/auth_success" in the OAuth 2 Redirect URIs field.
 - *Note the https in the URL.
 Please ensure that you get the PM Admin to define a HTTPS listener for your ND.
 Also ensure that the HOST and Port are accessible from the internet.*
 - Copy the 'App Key' and 'App Secret' from this same page.